Zhang-Tengyi/Design-and-Control-of-a-Razor-Clam-Like-Underwater-Jet-Propulsion-Robot-Fish/README.md

 ## Electronic Circuit and PCB Design

-The control system of the robot is built around an **STC89C52RC microcontroller**, which manages motor actuation and wireless communication through a Bluetooth module.
-Users can remotely control the **motor’s rotational speed** via a smartphone Bluetooth app, sending PWM commands to adjust the propulsion strength in real time.
+The control system of the robot is built around an STC89C52RC microcontroller, which manages motor actuation and wireless communication through a Bluetooth module.
+Users can remotely control the motor’s rotational speed via a smartphone Bluetooth app, sending PWM commands to adjust the propulsion strength in real time.

 The circuit integrates voltage regulation, motor driver, Bluetooth serial communication, and programming interfaces on a compact 2-layer PCB.
 This design ensures stable power delivery, minimal wiring, and reliable wireless control for both prototypes.
 ![Schematic_Diagram](img/Schematic_Diagram.png)